-Federal Authority for Identity and Citizenship (ICA), launched a number of electronic services for customers through self-service kiosks across the UAE, as part of its endeavour to provide new channels for easy registration of customers.
+Federal Authority for Identity, Citizenship, Customs and Ports Security (ICP), launched a number of electronic services for customers through self-service kiosks across the UAE, as part of its endeavour to provide new channels for easy registration of customers.

 Customers can recharge their Salik account via a Salik kiosk.
 Salik kiosks are placed in many locations around the UAE.
 Refer to Salik kiosk locations.

 The government introduced information kiosks in labour camps in Dubai to educate workers on their rights and duties.
 The machine, introduced by the Permanent Committee of Labour Affairs (PCLA) in Dubai, is aimed to raise awareness among labourers about their rights, while helping them to communicate their problems to the authorities.